 I advise Amherst students as they explore their career options and try out different opportunities.
+In addition to working with students who don't yet know what direction to take, I specialize in advising students interested in prelaw, arts, and communication careers.
 My passion for advising was born from my experience as a peer advisor at the University of Puget Sound, another liberal arts college and my alma mater.
 After a brief foray into healthcare policy consulting (putting my political science degree to use!), I earned my M.Ed. in Student Development Administration from Seattle University and returned to advising students.
 Before coming to Amherst, I advised students on academic and career pathways, and coordinated new student orientation.

 I am a West Coaster: I grew up in Portland, Oregon, and pursued my higher education in Washington State.
 As a result, I’m always happy to chat about the amazing Pacific Northwest and the accuracy of Portlandia.
 Beyond work, I enjoy creative hobbies like knitting and painting.
 I also have a love of stories that I indulge by reading, going to the theater, and watching Netflix.

 My work involves helping students and alumni access various web-based resources.
 These interactions, along with the opportunity to collaborate with other college departments, are aspects of the job that keep it dynamic.
 Prior to Amherst, I helped administer Smith College’s community service program.